openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * YOUR_PASSWORD - with your ConnectedDrive Password Credentials
 * VEHICLE_VIN - the Vehicle Identification Number

-and you're ready to go!
+In addition search for all occurences of *i3* and replace it with your Vehilce Identification like *x3* or *535d* and you're ready to go!

 ### Things